PriyanshuDey23/Source-Code-Analysis-Generative-AI/README.md

 #### Step 4: Set Up API Credentials

-Create a `.env` file in the project root directory and add your OpenAI API key:
+Create a `.env` file in the project root directory and add your Google API key:

 ```ini
 GOOGLE_API_KEY="your_google_api_key_here"